DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 Conditional statements
 =======================

-There is quite a variety of conditional statements available to influence activities based on the states of sensors, signals, turnouts, and other items.
+There is quite a variety of conditional statements available to influence activities based on the states of sensors, signals, turnouts/points, and other items.

 All conditional activities must be terminated with an `ENDIF` statement, and may optionally include an `ELSE` statement.